d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

+- **--results**

+Optionally include this flag to show results of firmware integrity check.

 #### Inputs
 None